brian-jorgensen/yeg-neighbourhood-open-data-server/README.md

 # YEG Neighbourhood Open Data Server - Background
-This is a google apps script that provides **greatly simplified** querying, error handling, and json data output for City of Edmonton Open Data that supports filtering based on neighbourhood.
+This is a google apps script ("GAS") library that provides greatly simplified querying, error handling, and json data output for City of Edmonton Open Data that supports filtering based on neighbourhood.

 **The queries in this library do not include all columns/fields in the original datasets.
 Some of the queries also provided aggregated views of the underlying dataset.**